Find out more about dementia, how to spot the signs, the services available in Bradford and information for carers.

 Other symptoms can include:

-Further information about the early warning signs and possible symptoms of dementia can be found on the NHS Choices website.
+Further information about the early warning signs and possible symptoms of dementia can be found on the NHS website.

 The video below from Alzheimer's Weekly, is a quick and easy to understand explaination of dementia.

 The Alzheimer’s Society - the main voluntary organisation offering services to people with dementia in Bradford, Airedale, Wharfedale and Craven.
 Their services include a dementia advisor service, support worker service and a peer support service.

 Meri Yaadin - which means ‘my memories’, is a local initiative which raises awareness of dementia and supports families in black and minority ethnic (BME) communities.